Chapter 9

 by Christopher Rudolph © 2015

-Chamberlain July 1st Colonel Joshua Chamberlain
+Chamberlain Colonel Joshua Chamberlain

-Chapter 9 – Chamberlain July 1st First Day Battle of Gettysburg
+Chapter 9 – Chamberlain Day 1

 Chamberlain rode slowly forward